hove-io/navitia/documentation/slate/source/includes/interface.md

 concept with Navitia.

-All the resources return a response containing a links object, a paging object, and the requested object.
+All the resources return a response containing a links object, a paging object, and the requested objects.
 That's lots of links.
 Links allow you to know all accessible uris and services for a given point.

 Paging